California Child Custody Guide and FAQ

 Unfortunately, divorce proceedings often involve child custody issues.

 Over the years, we’ve received thousands of questions regarding child custody.
 Here are some of the most common questions.
-If you need more assistance, call Los Angeles divorce lawyer Hossein Berenji for a free consultation.
+If you need more assistance, call Los Angeles divorce lawyer Hossein Berenji for a case evaluation.
 We will answer your questions and advise you on a strategy to help improve your chances reaching a fair custody agreement.

 What Can the Court Not Consider When Determining Custody?